Now Accepting Applications to the Roberto Gracia and Sal Castro Meorial Scholarships for CLYLP Alumni

 REQUIREMENTS AND HOW TO APPLY

 CLYLP alumni interested in being considered for the Sal Castro Memorial Scholarship must complete the application for the Roberto Gracia Memorial Scholarship and check off the appropriate box to be considered.
 All the same requirements and deadlines apply as listed above.
-THE DEADLINE TO APPLY is July 13.

 FOR MORE INFORMATION